 €€€€€

-📍 Calle de la Flor Baja, 5 (downtown) and Velázquez, 136 (Salamanca district)
+📍Location: Calle de la Flor Baja, 5 (downtown) and Velázquez, 136 (Salamanca neighborhood).

-Umiko is a Japanese fusion cuisine that has been recognized by the Repsol guide has two suns– and of all the palates that have had the opportunity to taste it.
-And it’s no wonder that with chefs Juan Alcaide (formerly of DiverXO and Kabuki) and Pablo Álvarez heading the project, eating here is an experience.
-The classics on the menu are the paella nigiri, the guo rong porra, the tuna curry and the shrimp ramen.
+Umiko is Japanese fusion cuisine that has the recognition of the Repsol guide -it has two suns- and of all the palates that have had the opportunity to try it.
+And it is not surprising that having chefs Juan Alcaide (formerly at DiverXO and Kabuki) and Pablo Álvarez heading the project, eating here is an experience.
+The classics on the menu are paella nigiri, guo rong porra, tuna curry and shrimp ramen.

 €€€€€